 Jennifer is the shelter director at the Elizabeth Freeman Women’s Center.
 A graduate of Baypath College, she earned a B.A. in psychology, with a concentration in human services and rehabilitation.
 She studied human services and early childhood education at Berkshire Community College.

-Rick, a Lenox resident, is the director of programs in Healthcare Administration and is a professor of Healthcare Administration at Suffolk University’s Sawyer Business School in Boston.
+Rick, a Lenox resident, is a Distinguished Instructor of Healthcare Administration at Suffolk University’s Sawyer Business School, where he is a full-time professor.
+For 14 years, he served as the director of programs in Healthcare Administration.
 He holds an MBA from New York University and earned his bachelor’s and master’s degrees in political science from Rutgers University.